51+ Things to Do in Washington, DC

 - See the Washington Monument.
-Probably the most iconic monument of DC, you can go to the top to get a great view of the city (when it’s open).
+Probably the most iconic monument of DC, you can go to the top to get a great view of the city (when it’s open – it has frequent closures).

 - See the Lincoln Memorial and reflecting pool.
 Another iconic monument, the Lincoln is almost always accessible and the reflecting pool makes for one of the most relaxing and picturesque spots in DC.
 The Vietnam Veterans Memorial is nearby and is also worth a visit.

 - Take a picture with your state name at the WWII Memorial.
 Honouring the Americans who served and died in World War II, this memorial has pillars with every state’s name.
-Be sure to take a picture with your state name and don’t wade in the fountain.
+Be sure to take a picture with your state name.

 - Stroll along the Tidal Basin.
 Whether you want to take a paddle boat on the water or just stroll and see the Jefferson, FDR, and Martin Luther King, JR Memorials, the Tidal Basin is another peaceful place to wander around.

 - Visit the US Capitol.
 A much easier visit than the White House, the US Capitol gives tours of debatably one of the most important buildings in the US.

 - Visit the Library of Congress.
 Even if you don’t have time to do research or reading, visiting the Library of Congress is another distinctive DC activity.
 The interior of the library is gorgeous so architecture fans shouldn’t miss out.

 - Visit the Supreme Court.
 You’ve got the executive and legislative branches, so why not see the third: the Judiciary branch.
 I’ve never been inside but the court is open to the public for viewing.